2002 Cabernet Sauvignon

 Following the Bordeaux tradition of extended maceration, the wine stayed on the skins for another two weeks to soften the young tannins.
 We then moved the Cabernet into our wine caves where it was aged in French (80%) and American (20%) oak barrels.
 During its first Winter, the wine underwent malolactic fermentation which lowered its acidity and added richness.
 In its second year, this Cabernet was aged in both oak barrels and tanks.
 After many blending trials, we added 4.5% Petit Verdot and 7.5% Malbec to this Cabernet.
 They gave increased depth and richness to the wine.
 It was bottled in August 2004.

-At our Annual Vertical Tasting in March 2016, we tasted the 2002 and here are our notes: Youthful.
-Cassis, plums, berry jam, bittersweet chocolate, mint, cedar, picholine olives, black trumpet mushrooms.
-Chewy, fresh, long finish.
+At our Annual Vertical Tasting in May 2020, we tasted the 2002 and here are our notes: Violets, cola, forest floor, blackberries, roasted coffee beans, India ink, mint, cedar, carpaccio, toasted bread.
+Velvety, chewy, long finish.